 The expenses associated with the twelve-member Commission are minimal.
 As noted previously, Commissioners are volunteers and receive no compensation.
 They are simply reimbursed for expenses they incur while performing the work of the Commission.
 The executive director who supervises administration and investigation contracts is the only salaried employee.

 The business of the twelve-member Commission and its staff is conducted primarily by email, teleconference, and electronic data transfer.
 It is necessary for the full Commission to meet in person at least two to three times a year to conduct all business that comes before the full Commission.
 The staggered terms cause the Commission to potentially acquire four new members each year.
 In fact, in the last year, due to retirements, unanticipated resignations, as well as the expiration of terms, the Commission has five new Commissioners.
 To fulfill the Commission's obligations to be fully prepared to serve the public regarding issues of judicial conduct and ethics, the yearly occurrence of these new members dictates these annual meetings.
 In addition, there continues to be no available in-state educational training program on judicial conduct and ethics.
 Adequate funds are needed to provide travel and registration costs to send at least five members and the executive director to judicial conduct educational programs.

-The Commission is a very small agency with a proposed biennium budget of $370,594.
-It operates efficiently within its budget with one full-time employee and twelve volunteer Commissioners.
+The Commission is a very small agency that operates efficiently within its budget with one full-time employee and twelve volunteer Commissioners.
 Expenses include personnel, travel for meetings and training, administrative and office expenses, and the cost of hiring disciplinary counsel on an as needed basis.